 MOD AFCP/87A11/33#1706

 32.61 § 36 1) Locating signals are radio transmissions intended to facilitate the finding of a mobile unit in distress or the location of survivors.
-These signals include those transmitted by searching units, and those transmitted by the mobile unit in distress, by survival craft, by float-free EPIRBs, by satellite EPIRBs and by search and rescue radar transponders to assist the searching units.
+These signals include those transmitted by searching units, and those transmitted by the mobile unit in distress, by survival craft, by satellite EPIRBs, by radar SARTs and by AIS-SARTs to assist the searching units.
+(WRC-23)

 ARTICLE 33